 We are exposed to various market risks, including potential losses arising from adverse changes in market prices and rates, such as various commodity prices and foreign exchange rates.
+We manage our exposures to these market risks through internally established policies and procedures, and when appropriate, through the use of foreign exchange contracts.
 We do not enter into derivatives or other financial instruments for trading or speculative purposes.